kurtwp/HomeLabManager/INSTALL.md

-# Installation Guide — Home Lab IP Manager
+# Installation Guide — Home Lab Manager

 This guide covers installing the Home Lab IP Manager on an Ubuntu server (tested on 24.04 and 26.04).